ulisesfm-py/Bulldozer-Bluebook-Regression/README.md

 ## 2. Data

+**You can download the data from:** [this link](https://github.com/mrdbourke/zero-to-mastery-ml/raw/master/data/bluebook-for-bulldozers.zip)

 Looking at the dataset from Kaggle, we know it is a time series problem.

 In this case, it's historical sales data of bulldozers.
 Including things like, model type, size, sale date and more.